aidil-syakirin/elt_fuelprice_data.gov/README.md

 The goal of the project is to build an ETL pipeline.
 ETL (Extract, Transform, Load) is a data pipeline used to collect data from various sources, transforms the data according to business requirements, and loads the data into a destination data storage.

 ## Project Summary
-This ETL pipeline objective is to extract fuel price data in Malaysia from data.gov API and load it into local PostgreSQL database.
-The pipeline will be automated with Airflow to continue fetching new updated data weekly and transformed accordingly using pandas.
+This ETL pipeline objective is to extract fuel price data in Malaysia from data.gov API and load it into local PostgreSQL database. <br>
+The pipeline will be automated with Airflow to continue fetching new updated data weekly and transformed accordingly using pandas. <br> The end product will be connected to Power BI for analysis and business insight.

 This project contains the following files:
 - ``src/extract.py`` - a python script that contains instructions to connect to PostgreSQL data warehouse and to extract data from data.gov API<br>